Read all about Sherwin Williams Alpaca, plus see 23 real homes that use it!

-SW Alpaca is a warm gray or greige with pretty strong undertones that can either lean towards brown, taupe or even violet if you’re lucky (or unlucky).
+SW Alpaca is a warm gray or greige with pretty strong undertones that can either lean towards brown, taupe, or even violet if you’re lucky (or unlucky).
 Because of its violet undertones, it does have a cooler quality than most greiges (there are no yellow or orange undertones here!).

 Alpaca paint is certainly warmer than your run-of-the-mill warm grays, but it will morph depending on its lighting environment.
-For example, in northern-facing rooms, the cooler light can make it appear grayer, whereas in southern-facing rooms, its taupe tendencies will be revealed, showing its warmer, browner side.
+For example, in north-facing rooms, the cooler light can make it appear grayer, whereas in southern-facing rooms, its taupe tendencies will be revealed, showing its warmer, browner side.

 Is Sherwin Williams Alpaca a warm or cool color?